 There are other encoding systems for Unicode besides UTF-8, but UTF-8 is unique because it represents characters in one-byte units.
 Remember that one byte consists of eight bits, hence the “-8” in its name.

 More specifically, UTF-8 converts a code point (which represents a single character in Unicode) into a set of one to four bytes.
-The first 256 characters in the Unicode library — which include the characters we saw in ASCII — are represented as one byte.
+The first 128 characters in the Unicode library — the characters we saw in ASCII — are represented as one byte.
 Characters that appear later in the Unicode library are encoded as two-byte, three-byte, and eventually four-byte binary units.

 Below is the same character table from above, with the UTF-8 output for each character added.
 Notice how some characters are represented as just one byte, while others use more.

 |ಚ||U+0C9A||11100000 10110010 10011010|

 |😁||U+1F601||11110000 10011111 10011000 10000001|

 Why would UTF-8 convert some characters to one byte, and others up to four bytes?
 In short, to save memory.
 By using less space to represent more common characters (i.e. ASCII characters), UTF-8 reduces file size while allowing for a much larger number of less-common characters.
 These less-common characters are encoded into two or more bytes, but this is okay if they’re stored sparingly.

 Spatial efficiency is a key advantage of UTF-8 encoding.
 If instead every Unicode character was represented by four bytes, a text file written in English would be four times the size of the same file encoded with UTF-8.